theatlasroom/presentations/final-report.md

 - Integrated search across staff contact details, documents, news and events
 - An opportunity for staff to provide feedback for improvement

-* document versioning
+While the prototype worked well enough as a mechanism to gather feedback from the different teams within the NJC to help shape how a tool like this could be used, there was definately room for further improvement and development.
+This requires more user research, the pain points it currently addressed were really more of the 'obvious' use cases, but there would be more potential for this be something that is embedded deeply into how the NJC shares information and knowledge internally.

-* This requires more user research, the pain points it currently addressed were more of the 'obvious' use cases, but there would be more potential for this to truly help with information / knowledge sharing
+Some of the features that were discussed but not implemented included:
-* What are the use cases for other courts?
+* The ability to view previous versions of a document
 * Any NJC website update should start to incorporate an intranet aspect as well
-* Staff In/Out - this could probably be pursued as a standalone platform, focused on managing who is currently at the NJC
+* Library of information research staff come across relating to community justice

-  - Investigate modes of updating your status to reduce friction for users, email a specific inbox, bookmarklets, webapp?
+Particularly the staff in and out board, this could be pursued as a standalone solution to help communicate who is currently at the NJC and who the duty worker for the day is, further work would need to be done to:
-  - prompts and reminders for staff to update their status
+* Investigate options for updating your status to reduce friction for users ie email a specific inbox, saving a bookmarklet, webapp
-  - integration with appointments ??
+* Sending prompts and reminders for staff to update their status
-// ADD POTENTIAL FEATURES FROM TRELLO
+* Integration with any appointment management tool

 ## Final thoguhts
 One of the clear challenges for any government organisation taking on year long fellows is the difficulty in being able to pinpoint exactly what the outcomes of the process will be, nonetheless the NJC were committed to exploring how they could find new ways to continue the work they do and also use the opportunity to learn something from the process.
 This proved to be one of the biggest strengths of the experience as it allowed me to explore the centre, not only as a passive observer but as an active particpant that could provide insights and draw conclusions that come when you're looking from a fresh perspective.